nzzdev/Q-poll-result/README.md

 ### Options

-There are on options for this tool.
+There are no options for this tool.

 [to the top](#table-of-contents)